krishvsoni/Introduction-To-Git-Github/README.md

 #  Workshop Repository

-Welcome to the Addition.C workshop repository!
-This repository contains the materials and code for the workshop on Git and GitHub, specifically focusing on the `Addition.C` program.
+Welcome to the Github workshop repository!
+This repository contains the materials and code for the workshop on Git and GitHub, specifically focusing on the `fil.c` program.

 ## About the Workshop